reiver/article-20250227/README.md

 Do YOU get to decide what YOU do and do not get exposed to?

-Or does someone else get to decide, against your will
+Or does someone else get to decide, against your will.

 ## AI Moderation

+AI has been in the news a lot lately.

+Some see AI as a panacea to moderation woes.

+AI moderation has been around with us for a long time.

+...

 ## Twitter Files